 - Attending Senate hearings

 - Assisting with research on specific projects

 - Sorting and replying to constituent inquiries and mail

 - Meeting and interacting with constituents in the office

 - Attending and assisting with constituent events

-The application for Spring 2022 applications is October 18, 2021.
+The application for Fall 2022 applications is April 4, 2022.
 Applications received after these dates will not be eligible for their respective session’s consideration.

 To apply, please submit your application materials here: